iLukSbr/2B1Q/README.md

 This project implements the 2B1Q algorithm, both receiver and sender with GUI and signal graph visualization.

-Data is crypto-secured with a XOR cipher.
+Data is crypto-secured using a XOR cipher.

 ---